 This post contains sponsored content brought to you by Whole Foods Market.
 We received products to promote and develop recipes with but all opinions presented here are 100% our own.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 For a good summer cocktail, we always want something that is going to be refreshing and easy to sip.
-We love a good tart drink, as they can be very refreshing and a great way to beat the heat while quenching your thirst.
-One of our favorite summer cocktails is the venerable whiskey sour, which is a great sipping drink, the balance of sweet and tart making the whiskey sour very refreshing (it is a classic for a reason!)
+We love a good tart drink, as they can be very refreshing and a great way to beat the heat while quenching your thirst, too.
+One of our favorite summer cocktails is the venerable whiskey sour.
+It is a great sipping drink, the balance of sweet and tart making the whiskey sour very refreshing (it is a classic for a reason!)

 When we first started tasting the aronia berries, we noticed that they had a tendency to dry out the palate, kind of like a dry red wine.
 This reminded us of another variation of the whiskey sour that uses red wine, the New York Sour.
 With the aronia berries giving us a similar flavor profile, we thought using an aronia syrup in a similar manner as the red wine might make for an excellent cocktail.

-We had come up with an aronia berry syrup that has a rich complex sweetness that is almost like a rich red wine, with a hint of dryness while still having enough sweetness to balance the tart.
-The flavor has a real old fashioned flavor that reminded us of an old homemade jams or an aged red wine, and when we combined that flavor with a classic whiskey sour, we found a great sipping cocktail!
+We had come up with an aronia berry syrup that has a rich complex sweetness.
+It was almost like a rich red wine, with a hint of dryness while still having enough sweetness to balance the tart.
+The flavor has a real old fashioned flavor that reminded us of an old homemade jams or an aged red wine.
+Likewise, when we combined that flavor with a classic whiskey sour, we found a great sipping cocktail!
 So, we wanted to make this Aronia Berry Cocktail!

 A nice balance of sweet and tart with just a hint of a dry finish, the Aronia Sour is a very refreshing summer cocktail.

-We included two different versions of the Aronia Sour, one that is perfect for a big summer party, and one that is a bit more true to the traditional sour cocktail and perfect for a more intimate nightcap.
-Traditionally, a whiskey sour uses an egg white mixed into the drink to add a rich creamy texture and a robust foam topping, but some people get a bit squirrely when presented with a drink that contains a raw egg.
+We included two different versions of the Aronia Sour.
+One is perfect for a big summer party, and one that is a bit more true to the traditional sour cocktail and perfect for a more intimate nightcap.
+Traditionally, a whiskey sour uses an egg white mixed into the drink to add a rich creamy texture and a robust foam topping.
+Some people have a problem with raw egg white, so we wanted to include an alternative, too.

-The version for a big summer party skips the egg and just combines the ingredients over ice in a rocks glass to make the Aronia Sour.
+The version for a big summer party skips the egg and just combines the ingredients over ice in a rocks glass to make this Aronia Berry Cocktail.

-For those folks who are a bit more brave, add in a raw egg white and give the drink a vigorous shake and strain into a rock glass and enjoy a creamier Aronia Sour!
+For those folks who are a bit more brave, add in a raw egg white.
+Then give the drink a vigorous shake and strain into a rock glass and enjoy a creamier Aronia Sour!
 Either version will be a winner!